Get to Know Diede de Groot, the First Wheelchair Tennis Player to Ever Achieve a Golden Slam

-Tennis player Diede de Groot's career goals, according to her website, are to win multiple Grand Slams and to become an Olympic champion.
-The 23-year-old from the Netherlands has already made a major dent in those goals — actually, she's nearly crushed them.
+Tennis player Diede de Groot's career goals, according to her website, are to stay No. 1 in the world, to win multiple Grand Slams, and to become a Paralympic champion.
+The 24-year-old from the Netherlands has already made a major dent in those goals — actually, she's crushed them.

 On Sept.
 12, de Groot out-played Japan's Yui Kamiji during the 2021 US Open women's singles wheelchair final.
 This win was historic due to the fact that de Groot officially completed a Golden Grand Slam, or Golden Slam, meaning she claimed victory in all four Grand Slams and an Olympic or Paralympic Games within a single calendar year.
 She won every women's singles major in 2021, plus a Paralympic gold medal in Tokyo, where she also faced off against Kamiji.
 De Groot's Golden Slam was the first of its kind in wheelchair tennis history.